Skip Navigation

 Missouri

-The reported length of stay was not used when LOS could not be calculated because Missouri coded same-day stays with a value of 1.
+Beginning with the 2007 data, Missouri supplied admission and discharge dates for calculating LOS for all discharges.
+The reported length of stay was only used to assign LOS when dates were unavailable.
+Prior to 2007, the reported length of stay was not used when LOS could not be calculated because Kentucky coded same-day stays with a value of 1.
 The appropriate edit check for consistency of reported and calculated length of stay could not be performed.

 New York